Jean-Baptiste Kléber: Egyptian campaign

-When Napoleon returned to France towards the end of 1799, he left Kléber in command of the French forces.
+The campaign was not going well for the French as Napoleon withdrew and returned to France towards the end of 1799.
+Napoleon left Kléber in command of the French forces, without consulting Kléber before leaving.
 In this capacity, seeing no hope of bringing his army back to France or of consolidating his conquests, he negotiated the Convention of El-Arish (24 January 1800) with Commodore Sidney Smith, winning the right to an honorable evacuation of the French army.
 When Admiral Lord Keith refused to ratify the terms, Kléber attacked the Turks at the Battle of Heliopolis.
 Although he had only 10,000 men against 60,000 Turks, Kléber's forces utterly defeated the Turks on 20 March 1800.
 He then re-took Cairo, which had revolted against French rule.

 Kléber, son of an operative mason and a prominent freemason himself, was attestedly instrumental in bringing freemasonry to Egypt.
 While he was negotiating with Sidney Smith in January 1800, Kléber opened a masonic temple in Cairo and thus created the Isis lodge (La Loge Isis), serving as its first master.
-The motto of the lodge was the slogan of the French revolution: Liberté, égalité, fraternité.
+The motto of the lodge was the slogan of the French Revolution: Liberté, égalité, fraternité.